dazcalifornia/termChat/README.md

 - Maximum 10 simultaneous clients (can be changed in code)
 - Messages are not encrypted in transit (only passkey is hashed)
 - No message persistence (history is lost when client disconnects)

+License
+This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License Summary

+✅ Commercial use
+✅ Modification
+✅ Distribution
+✅ Private use
+✅ Sublicense
+❗ No liability
+❗ No warranty

+The MIT License is a permissive license that is short and to the point.
+It lets people do almost anything they want with your project, like making and distributing closed source versions, as long as they:

+Include the original copyright notice
+Include the license text